Portrait of Fernando Niño de Guevara

 The commission of this painting likely occurred in the spring of 1600, when the Cardinal visiting Toledo for several weeks.
 As Katharine Baetjer notes, Guevara was named cardinal of San Martino ai Monti in 1596 and thereafter traveled to Rome.
 In 1599, the Cardinal then received a nomination and subsequent promotion to Inquisitor General of Spain, and made a trip to Toledo.
 It is possible that, during the Cardinal's visit to Toledo, Conde de Los Arcos may have recommended El Greco to his uncle.
-Although Guevara had siblings who could have commissioned his portrait, during this time, his sister's were dedicated to various convents and his brother, Rodrigo, lived primarily in the Spanish Netherlands and was likely not in Spain often enough to know the prominence and popularity of the work of El Greco.
+Although Guevara had siblings who could have commissioned his portrait, during this time, his sisters were dedicated to various convents and his brother, Rodrigo, lived primarily in the Spanish Netherlands and was likely not in Spain often enough to know the prominence and popularity of the work of El Greco.

 This portrait may have served as a celebration of family pride.
 Liedtke also notes that, “among the many works of art that Pedro Lasso collected and commissioned were family portraits and portraits of public figures, including famous churchmen and Spanish royalty.”
-Pedro Lasso may have used this commissions portrait of his uncle as a ‘public gesture,’ and placed it in a “residence, family chapel, or an institution such as a church that he was known to support.”
-If this portrait was hung in a public space, it would serve two purposes which elevated the family's status, having a prominent member of the church as a relative, and having a well-known artist (who by this time has received at least one commission for King Philip II) paint the portrait.
+Pedro Lasso may have used the commission of this portrait of his uncle as a ‘public gesture,’ and placed it in a “residence, family chapel, or an institution such as a church that he was known to support.”
+If this portrait were hung in a public space, it would serve to indicate two ways in which the family's status would have been elevated: having a prominent member of the church as a relative, and having a well-known artist (who by this time had received at least one commission from King Philip II) paint the portrait.

-The painting of the novel was fictionalised in the 1936 novel El Greco malt den Großinquisitor by Stefan Andres.
+The painting of the portrait was fictionalised in the 1936 novel El Greco malt den Großinquisitor by Stefan Andres.

 In the 1947 film Lady in Ermine, the inquisitor (Rafael Calvo) sits for his portrait and judges a trial involving a Jewish silversmith in love with El Greco's (fictional) daughter.